lexkrstn/go-graph/README.md

 ## Features

-- **Memory Optimization**: Uses the [flyweight pattern](https://refactoring.guru/design-patterns/flyweight) for efficient memory usage
-- **Minimal Allocations**: Algorithms reuse memory between operations, and the Builder optimizes large graph loading
+- **Minimal Allocations**: Algorithms reuse memory between operations, and the Builder optimizes large graph loading.
-- **Heap-based Priority Queues**: Optimized search algorithms with efficient priority queue implementations
+- **Heap-based Priority Queues**: Optimized search algorithms with efficient priority queue implementations.
+- **Graph Analysis**: Connected components algorithm for understanding graph connectivity and structure.
+- **Efficient Custom Data**: Custom data can be attached to vertices and edges and can be accessed with O(1) time complexity during runtime.
+The implementation relies on the [SparseSet data structure](https:// medium.com/gitconnected/ fast-ecs-from-scratch-in-rust-for-your-game-engine-d7 de8f23cd4a#a6b8) to efficiently store the associated data, making data access as fast as reading from a slice by a known index (which is much faster than using a map, particularly for large graphs).
-- **Runtime Weight Computation**: Edge weights can be computed dynamically based on vertex/edge data
+- **Runtime Weight Computation**: Edge weights can be overwritten dynamically based on vertex/edge data.
+Moreover some transitions can be completely disabled at runtime, which is useful for example when you want to simulate a traffic jam or any other dynamic situation without having to rebuild the graph.
-- **Thread Safety**: Static graph data is immutable and can be safely shared between goroutines
+- **Thread Safety**: Static graph data is immutable and can be safely shared between goroutines.
+Separating the algorithms' data from the graph data saves a lot of memory, especially in case of large graphs.
-- **Generic Design**: Type-safe implementation with flexible ID and cost types
+- **Generic Design**: Type-safe implementation with flexible ID, cost, vertex and edge data types.

 ## Installation